startergo/homebrew-qemu-virgl/README.md

 ```

 After building, you can copy `quickgui.app` to your Applications folder and launch it through Spotlight.
 Quickgui will automatically detect and use your quickemu-virgl installation with GPU acceleration.

+> **Note**: The symlinks in `/usr/local/bin` are necessary because macOS GUI apps (launched from Finder/Spotlight) don't inherit your shell's PATH.
+They only search in `/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin`, so the symlinks make Homebrew's quickemu/quickget visible to quickgui without modifying its source code.

 ### Usage
 Qemu has many command line options and emulated devices, with specific configurations based on your CPU type (Intel/Apple Silicon).